Course Missive

 Diversity and Inclusion

 Our intent is that this course provide a welcoming environment for all students.
 Our TAs have undergone training in diversity and inclusion, and all members of the CS community, including faculty and staff, are expected to treat one another in a professional manner.
-If you feel you have not been treated in a professional manner by any of the course staff, please contact either Daniel Ritchie (course instructor), Roberto Tamassia (Dept. Chair), Tom Doeppner (Vice Chair) or Laura Dobler (Diversity & Inclusion staff member).
+If you feel you have not been treated in a professional manner by any of the course staff, please contact either Daniel Ritchie (course instructor), Roberto Tamassia (Dept. Chair), Tom Doeppner (Vice Chair) or Morgan Beltre (Diversity & Inclusion staff member).
 We take all complaints about unprofessional behavior seriously.
 Prof. Krishnamurthi has good notes on this area.
 To access student support services and resources, and to learn more about diversity and inclusion in CS, please visit this webpage.

 Brown welcomes students from all around the country and the world, and their unique perspectives enrich our learning community.
 To empower students whose first language is not English, an array of support is available on campus, including language and culture workshops and individual appointments.
 For more information, contact the English Language Learning Specialists at ellwriting@brown.edu.